-Past studies suggest that proportionately, F&A expenses for university research are slightly less than those for other research performers.
-A study in 2000 by the RAND Corporation found universities had the lowest percentage total research costs classified as F&A (31 percent).
+Generally, past studies suggest that total F&A expenses for university research are slightly less than those for other research performers.
+A study in 2000 by the RAND Corporation found universities had the lowest percentage classified as F&A (31 percent).
 Federal laboratories were somewhat higher at 33 percent and industrial laboratories were higher still at 36 percent.
-This demonstrates that universities are efficient performers of research.
-Unfortunately, a study comparable to the RAND study has not been undertaken in recent years.
+This demonstrates that universities are efficient performers of research.v Unfortunately, a comparable study to the RAND study has not been undertaken in recent years.
 Such a study would be welcomed by the university community.

-Additionally, as indicated under the previous question, the federal government's payment to universities for its share of F&A costs does not reimburse the universities' full expense.
+Additionally, as indicated under the previous question, the federal payment to universities for their F&A cost reimbursements does not cover the full expense to their institution.
 This is unlike other sectors that receive full compensation for all their expenses.
 The federal government has smartly invested in university-based research: F&A costs at universities are lower than other sectors, the government does not pay a profit to universities like it must for industry research performers, there is a university-specific cap on the amount the government will cover for administrative expenses, and the system of agency oversight ensures universities continue to be excellent stewards of federal taxpayers' dollars.